astrojarred/gravitational_wave_toy/math.md

 ### Determining the visitibility of a simulated GRB After a certain oberservational period

 The goal is to determine the average flux after time $t$ and compare it to the sensitivity of the instrument.
+The flux and spectral index at any point in time are interpolated from the simulated GRB.

 $\text{observed:bool}(t) = F_{\text{avg}}(t) \gt \text{sensitivity}_\text{CTA}(t) $